eth-cscs/slurm-uenv-mount/Readme.md

 ## Usage

-The plugin is activated by passing the flag `--uenv-mount-file=FILE` to any of the standard SLURM job submission commands (e.g., `sbatch`, `srun`, `salloc`). `FILE` must be a SquashFS image.
+The plugin is activated by passing the flag `--uenv-file=FILE` to any of the standard SLURM job submission commands (e.g., `sbatch`, `srun`, `salloc`). `FILE` must be a SquashFS image.